dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/Before the HOL - Windows Virtual Desktop.md

     tenant.

-    -   This also applies to Cloud Solution Provider (CSP) organizations that are creating a Windows Virtual Desktop tenant for their customers.
+    -   This also applies to Cloud Solution Provider (CSP) organizations that are creating a Windows Virtual Desktop workspace for their customers.
 If you are in a CSP organization, you must be able to sign in as global administrator of the customer\'s Azure Active Directory tenant.

-    -   The administrator account must be sourced from the Azure Active Directory tenant in which you are trying to create the Windows Virtual Desktop tenant.
+    -   The administrator account must be sourced from the Azure Active Directory tenant in which you are trying to create the Windows Virtual Desktop workspace.
 This process does not support Azure Active Directory B2B (guest) accounts.

     -   The administrator account must be a work or school account.